0ui/elm-task-parallel/README.md

             Time.now
 ```

 Store the state and pass along the command.
-Your model will need to save a
+Your model will need to store a
 `State` type matching the number of your tasks.

 ```elm